spaetzel/spaetzel.github.com/_posts/2009-06-03-StartupCampWaterloo6.markdown

 layout: post
 ---

 I continued my unbroken attendance to StartupCampWaterloo last night.
-As alsways, it was a great turnout.
+As always, it was a great turnout.
 It seems like a younger croud with less familiar faces than normal, but still a good crew.

 The evening started with people giving their first pitches, hoping to get a turn to present.
 Here were the pictches: